Chagas disease: Epidemiology

 While the rate of vector-transmitted Chagas disease has declined throughout most of Latin America, the rate of orally transmitted disease has risen, possibly due to increasing urbanization and deforestation bringing people into closer contact with triatomines and altering the distribution of triatomine species.
 Orally transmitted Chagas disease is of particular concern in Venezuela, where 16 outbreaks have been recorded between 2007 and 2018.

 Chagas exists in two different ecological zones.
 In the Southern Cone region, the main vector lives in and around human homes.
 In Central America and Mexico, the main vector species lives both inside dwellings and in uninhabited areas.
 In both zones, Chagas occurs almost exclusively in rural areas, where T. cruzi also circulates in wild and domestic animals.
 T. cruzi commonly infects more than 100 species of mammals across Latin America including opossums (Didelphis spp.), armadillos, marmosets, bats, various rodents and dogs all of which can be infected by the vectors or orally by eating triatomine bugs and other infected animals.
 For entomophagous animals this is a common mode.
 Didelphis spp. are unique in that they do not require the triatomine for transmission, completing the life cycle through their own urine and feces.
 Veterinary transmission also occurs through vertical transmission through the placenta, blood transfusion and organ transplants.

+As with other infectious diseases, climate change will have an effect on the distribution and the risk of transmission of Chagas disease.
+The specific effects vary, depending on the geographical region, disease-carrying species, the exact climate change scenario, and many other factors.